killdash9/better-shell/README.md

 in the buffer's directory.
 If none is found, it looks for another idle shell on the same host as the buffer.
-If one is found, that shell will be chosen and automatically placed into the buffer's directory with a \"cd\" command.
+If one is found, that shell will be chosen and automatically placed into the buffer's directory with a `cd` command.
 Otherwise, a new shell is created on the same host and in the same directory as the buffer.

 `better-shell-remote-open`